wistia/wistia-open-docs/_posts/2012-07-03-exporting.md

 ### Using QuickTime conversion

 The easiest way to export a movie from Final Cut Pro is to use QuickTime conversion.
 Select a clip or sequence in the Browser or open a sequence in the Timeline, then choose File &gt; Export &gt; Using QuickTime Conversion.
 Choose a name and location for the file.
 From the Format pop-up menu choose QuickTime Movie.
 Choose Default Settings from the Use pop-up menu and click Save.
-Your video will be saved to your computer as a MOV file which you can then easily [upload](/upload-video.html) to Wistia.
+Your video will be saved to your computer as a MOV file which you can then easily [upload]({{ '/upload-video' | post_url }}) to Wistia.

 ### Using Compressor as a standalone application

 To use Compressor as a standalone application, you must first create a QuickTime movie file to submit to Compressor.
 Since this will only be a temporary intermediate file, we recommend creating a QuickTime reference movie, which can be created quicker and takes up less space than a standard QuickTime movie because the video refers to your sequence's original media files when possible instead of storing all of the media in the file itself.
 However, since this file simply references other media stored on your computer, it will not work on other computers that don't have all the required media.

 {{ :fcp_ref_movie.jpg?250}}To create a QuickTime reference movie, select the sequence or clip in the Browser that you want to export and choose File &gt; Export &gt; QuickTime Movie.
 Choose a name and location for the file.
 Choose Current Settings and include both Audio and Video.
 Markers does not matter, as they will not be included in your final Wistia video.
 Make sure the Make Movie Self-Contained box is unchecked and click Save.
-Then follow the directions for [exporting video from Compressor](/exporting#compressor.html).
+Then follow the directions for exporting video from Compressor.

 ### Final Cut Pro to Compressor

 You can also send a movie to Compressor by exporting a Browser clip or sequence directly from Final Cut Pro to Compressor.
-Exporting a video from Final Cut Pro to Compressor works nearly the same as [using Compressor as a standalone application](/exporting#using compressor as a standalone application.html), the only difference being that you can skip the intermediate step of creating a QuickTime movie.
+Exporting a video from Final Cut Pro to Compressor works nearly the same as using Compressor as a standalone application (above), the only difference being that you can skip the intermediate step of creating a QuickTime movie.

 To send a sequence or clip from Final Cut Pro to Compressor, select the sequence or clip in the Browser and choose File &gt; Send To &gt; Compressor.
 Compressor will open and you will see the sequence or clip appear in a Compressor Batch window.
 In the Settings tab, drag the MPEG-4 setting from Apple/Formats to the job in the Batch window.
 Choose where the video will be saved by dragging a destination preset from the Destinations tab to your job in the Batch window.
 Click Submit in the Batch window.
-The video will be encoded as an MP4 file which you can then easily [upload](/upload-video.html) to Wistia.
+The video will be encoded as an MP4 file which you can then easily [upload]({{ '/upload-video' | post_url }}) to Wistia.

 ---